julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 I explored:

-  * Distribution of participants' boat lengths.
+  1. Distribution of participants' boat lengths.

-  * The relationship of boat size and amount of billfish caught.
+  2. The relationship of boat size and amount of billfish caught.

-  * The relationship of boat brand and amount of billfish caught.
+  3. The relationship of boat brand and amount of billfish caught.

-  * The relationship of the boat's port city/state and amount of billfish caught.
+  4. The relationship of the boat's port city/state and amount of billfish caught.

-  * Do the above relationships differ if the fish was released or boated?
+  5. Do the above relationships differ if the fish was released or boated?

-  * Do the above relationships differ by the species of billfish?
+  6. Do the above relationships differ by the species of billfish?

-  * Distribution of time of day when billfish are caught.
+  7. Distribution of time of day when billfish are caught.

-  * Distribution and summary statistics for time fighting a fish.
+  8. Distribution and summary statistics for time fighting a fish.

-  * How many boats did not catch anything?
+  9. How many boats did not catch anything?
 What is different about them?

-  * The businesses/job titles of the owners of the boats.
+  10. The businesses/job titles of the owners of the boats.
 I think it would be interesting to see how these people make a living.

 ## Analysis

-### Distribution of participants' boat lengths
+### 1.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/image1.jpg)

 * Most boats entered are 50-64 feet long.
 This distribution is right-skewed to longer boats because bigger boats are more expensive.
 * 60 and 61 foot boats are tied for the most participants at 14 each.

+### 2.

+### 3.

+### 4.

+### 5.

+### 6.

+### 7.

+### 8.

+### 9.

+### 10.